 I am available for walk-in advising in my office (LH 230D) on Tuesdays at 9:00-10:00AM and Fridays at 1:00-2:00pm during the Fall 2016 semester.
 If you have a question about fulfilling your MS degree requirements, prior to coming to my office, send me an email with a list of your courses organized by how they fulfill the degree requirements.
 Each course should be listed only a single time.
 The subject line of the email should be “CS MS:”.
 Students who have followed these instructions will be prioritized over students who have not.
 If you cannot make it to the walk-in time, you may also send me email, and I will read and respond to those emails during the walk-in advising time, but giving priority to students who are there in person.

 Information for Students at IU

-- Chris Wailes (Chapel and Parallel Programming Languages)
+- Chris Wailes (Ph.D. student, Parallel Programming Languages)